top of page

 Feb 93 min read

-Graduate Spotlight: Jamie Reygl
+Graduate Spotlight: Jamie Reygle

 When Jamie Reygle enrolled in the Engaged Mindfulness Institute's teacher training in 2022, he had a clear, straightforward goal: earn a certification.
 As founder and executive director of InStill Mindfulness, a nonprofit bringing contemplative practices to underserved communities in rural southwestern Virginia, Jamie needed formal credentials to support the organization's growing work.
 What he didn't expect was that the training would fundamentally r